d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

   **4. SLC6A3**: encodes a dopamine transporter protein that is involved in the regulation of dopamine signaling in the brain

 <img
-  src="/figs/downregulated gebes ibtersection.png"
+  src="https://github.com/d-kozhevnikova/Ageing-transcriptome-meta-analysis/blob/main/figs/downregulated gebes ibtersection.png"
   alt="Downregulated genes intersection in all tissues " title="Downregulated genes intersection genes in all tissues" style="display: inline-block; margin: 0 auto; max-width: 300px">

 ## GenAge intersection analysis

-From GenAge repository we downloaded about mouse genes and removed duplicates.
-The set of genes were intersected with Upregulated and Downregulated genes ideitnfied in our study.
+From GenAge database we have downloaded the genes associated with age.
+The set of genes were intersected with Upregulated and Downregulated genes (from the anlaysis of three tissues all together) identified in our study.

 ### Upregulated genes intersection with GenAge:
 In the upregulated set of genes seven genes were reported in GenAge.